wssimms/gssquared/Docs/Compatibility.md

 ## Clue

 boots and is working, but, disk drive continues running inappropriately.

+## Classic Concentration

+Dies during game load with gazillions of unknown opcodes.

+## Karateka (Brutal Deluxe crack)

+seems to be working quite well!